prateeksingh132/repoPractice/README.md

 git push -u origin main

-now you can just use just git push from here onwards, (-u allows that, makes that repository our main or favorite repository)
+now you can just use git push from here onwards, (-u allows that, makes that repository our main or favorite repository)

 ######